-What we will do: How this is evidenced: Assurance and effective accountability: External Audit Reports - ensure that recommendations for corrective action made by external audit are acted upon CIPFA's Role of the Head of Internal Audit - ensure an effective internal audit service with direct access to Financial Regulations members is in place, providing assurance with regard to governance arrangements and that recommendations are Internal Audit Manual acted upon.
-Annual Governance - welcome peer challenge, reviews and inspections from Statement regulatory bodies and implementing recommendations.
+What we will do: How this is evidenced: Assurance and effective accountability: External Audit Reports - ensure that recommendations for corrective action made by CIPFA's Role of the external audit are acted upon Head of Internal Audit - ensure an effective internal audit service with direct access to Financial Regulations members is in place, providing assurance with regard to Internal Audit Manual governance arrangements and that recommendations are acted upon.
+Annual Governance Statement - welcome peer challenge, reviews and inspections from regulatory bodies and implementing recommendations.
 Community Strategy - gain assurance on risks associated with delivering services through third parties and that this is evidenced in the annual governance statement. - ensure that when working in partnership, arrangements for accountability are clear and the need for wider public accountability has been recognised and met.